Residential Property Sales

 As soon as your references are complete, we will notify you of the moving in date and when you can collect the keys.

-You must make payment as cleared funds on or before the confirmed moving in date.
-This must be in the form of a bankers draft/building society cheque or transfer direct from your account to our bank account.
+You must make payment as cleared funds '7' days prior to moving in date.
+This must be transferred direct from your account to our bank account.

 What am I responsible for?